Skip to main content

 The error: charging both when the lease only allows one.

 An administrative fee of 15% on a $1M CAM pool adds $150,000.
 A management fee of 4% on the same base adds $40,000.
-Charging both adds $190,000 — but if the lease says "administrative fee OR management fee, whichever is less," you owe $40,000.
+Charging both adds $190,000.
+But if the lease says "administrative fee OR management fee, whichever is less," you owe $40,000.

 How to check: Search the lease for "administrative," "admin," "management fee," and "overhead."
 Determine whether the lease allows one, the other, or both.
 Map this to what's actually being charged in the reconciliation.